Recommender systems based on graph embedding techniques: A comprehensive review

-For the utilization of online social information in the recommendation, many models were proposed.
-For instance, with the collection of user's properties from microblogging, METIS \cite{zhao2014we} aims to learn an item's demographics described by the properties of users who have interacted with it.
-For such purpose, METIS uses classification algorithms to detect user's purchase intents and at the same time extracts item's demographic attributes from microblogging information in real-time, based on which the recommendation can perform by matching users and items.
+For the purpose of incorporating user's online social information in recommendation, multitudinous recommendation models were proposed.
+For instance, by collecting user's properties from microblogging, METIS \cite{zhao2014we} can learn item's demographics which could be depicted with the properties of its interacted users.
+Methodologically, by means of classification algorithms METIS can detect user's purchase intents and at the same time can extract item's demographic attributes from user's microblogging information in real-time, based on which recommendation can be run by matching users and items.
 Take MART \cite{zhao2015connecting} for another instance.
-It firstly employs online social information to build social networks, a type of general graphs; then relates them with recommender systems by users as bridges.
-When coming to a cold-start user, MART retrieves the user's social information providing valuable information such as his attributes like gender, age, and career in these social networks, aiming to discover his preferences for items.
-The rationale behind MART lies in a learned transformation mapping user's property information in social networks to the corresponding embeddings in recommender systems.
-Apart from user's property information, employing more valuable ones in social networks in the recommendation is promising.
-One instance is the social ties \cite{tilly2015identities}, a concept to distinguish strong and weak ties between objects.
-With respect to it, Granovetter et al. \cite{granovetter1973strength} exemplified the more crucial role of weak ties in social networks compared with strong ones because the weak ties largely determine the connection patterns of clustered components in social networks.
-Wang et al. \cite{wang2016social} discovered that by distinguishing social ties in social networks the recommendation accuracy can be improved.
-Based on the discovery, they proposed TBPR, a recommendation model that can measure the tie strength between node pairs by Jaccard's coefficient and classify them into strong and weak ones, which are used to distinguish a user's interacted items into five types quantifying the user's preferences for different of them.
-The distinguished preferences are used as the input of the BPR framework \cite{rendle2012bpr} performing the pair-wise ranking strategy for training.
+Built on user's online social information, MART firstly constructs several social networks (\textit{i.e.}, a type of general graphs) related to recommender systems by users as bridges.
+When coming to a cold-start user, MART can retrieve the user's social information from these social networks, which would provide valuable information for recommendation such as his attributes like gender, age or career, aiming to analyze his preferences for items.
+The rationale behind MART lies in learning a transformation matrix used to map user's information of properties from social networks to his corresponding embeddings in recommender systems.
+Apart from user's properties, there is more valuable information from social networks that could be employed in recommendation.
+Another instance is user's social ties \cite{tilly2015identities}, a concept used to distinguish the strong and weak ties of users' friendship.
+With respect to it, Granovetter et al. \cite{granovetter1973strength} exemplified the more crucial role of weak ties in social networks compared with strong ones, because the weak ties can largely determine the connection patterns of clustered components in social networks.
+Wang et al. \cite{wang2016social} discovered that by distinguishing user's social ties in a social network the recommendation accuracy can be improved.
+Based on the discovery, by measuring the tie strength between node pairs with Jaccard's coefficient to classify them into strong or weak ones, Wang et al. proposed TBPR, a recommendation model that can distinguish each user's interacted items into five types in order to quantify user's different preferences for them.
+Finally, these distinguished preferences will be the input of the BPR framework \cite{rendle2012bpr}, used to perform the pair-wise ranking strategy for training.